andyc6074/sep11-freedom-project/entries/entry02.md

     platforms.create(750, 220, 'ground');
 }
 ```
-Later I add Physics to thos platform. and the player icon and control.
+Later I add Physics to those platform, and the player model/control.

 ### Skills
 What I had learn is to organnize my time and tinker more when I'm learning new things.
 I learn not to push every on the last day as it can cause alot fo stress and tiker more can help you rlearn more that the tutuial didn't tell you.